Alabama Burial and Funeral Negligence Attorneys

 What if I signed an arbitration agreement?

 It is not uncommon for morticians, burial companies, crematoriums and funeral parlors to require the family to sign certain papers associated with the whole process of disposing of the body and handling the funeral ceremony.
 Usually, the documents will contain arbitration clauses that purport to release any right to bring a lawsuit for mistakes.
 While these clauses can sometimes be enforced, our firm has handled multiple cases where these arbitration provisions are ruled to be invalid.
+Additionally, the arbitration agreement can usually only be enforced against the family member who signed it, not others who may be entitled to bring a claim.

 What is my first step if I want to bring a claim?

 Your first step should be to call Drake Law Firm and receive a free consultation if you think a burial, cremation or funeral has been handled improperly.
 We can review your documents and situation and advise as to what your family’s right may be under the particular circumstances.
 Also, remember that Alabama has a two year statute of limitations to bring these kinds of claims.
 If you need a lawyer who handles cases against funeral homes, call us at 205-970-0800 to discuss your claim and we will be glad to assist.
+Or, watch the following video for a discussion: